JNavas2/Title-Link-Copy/README.md

 ### 🔒 Privacy Focused
 * **Zero Data Collection:** This extension does not track you, collect analytics, or transmit data.
 * **Minimal Permissions:** Requires only `activeTab`, `contextMenus`, and `clipboardWrite`.
 It uses local storage for settings, meaning it does **not** require the broad `storage` permission.

+## Permissions Explained
+This extension requests the absolute minimum permissions required to function.
+Here is exactly what each permission allows:

+* **`activeTab`**: This permission allows the extension to read the Title and URL of the *current* tab only when you explicitly interact with the extension (e.g., click the toolbar button or a context menu item).
+It does not run in the background on other tabs.
+* **`contextMenus`**: This allows the extension to add the "Title-Link Copy" items to your right-click menu.
+* **`clipboardWrite`**: This is required to programmatically write the formatted text (or rich text hyperlink) to your system clipboard.

 ## Usage Guide